How many calories and what nutrients are in sugar?

-The view that sugar contributes nothing but empty calories fails to recognize the role of sugar in the context of the total diet.
-It is important to keep in mind that most sugar is consumed as part of the four food groups outlined in Canada's Food Guide.
-Sugar is seldom eaten as a pure substance but as an ingredient in what is often a food high in vitamins and minerals such as a bran muffin.
+It is important to remember that sugar is seldom eaten on its own, but rather is consumed as an ingredient in various foods and beverages.
+The nutritional value of these foods can vary from sweets and desserts to foods high in vitamins and minerals such as a bran muffin.
 In fact, a little bit of sugar can help make healthy foods taste better and improve their acceptance.
-Foods such as chocolate milk, flavoured yogurt, sweetened ready-to-eat and hot cereals, and grain products contain added sugars to improve taste and can help to deliver several essential nutrients (fibre, calcium, vitamin D, folate, etc) to our bodies.
+Foods such as chocolate milk, flavoured yogurt, sweetened ready-to-eat and hot cereals, and grain products contain added sugars to help improve taste and can help to deliver essential nutrients (fibre, calcium, vitamin D, folate, etc) to our bodies.
 This in turn helps us reach our daily nutrient requirements.

 Granulated sugars have an excellent shelf life and can be stored in a cool, dry place in their original package for many years.
 When exposed to moisture, white granulated sugar tends to harden as it dries.
 Stirring or sifting will usually help to restore its granular state.